bcaffo/ds4ph-bme/assignments/assignment5.md

-Hand in your assignment as an R markdown document structured as follows:
+Hand in your assignment as a **single** R markdown document structured as follows:

 * Link of shiny app for q1
 * Code for q2